Ryushane/Ryushane/README.md

 ### Hi there 👋

+I'm Shane, a graduate student at BUAA.
+- 🔭 I’m currently working on low resource utilization accelerator for CNN Training.

+### 📷 My Website
+- I update my note on this blog, and show some photographs which I take.

+### ⚡ Fun fact
+I am a part-time uploader on [bilibili](https://space.bilibili.com/3882240).
+I'd like to create some review of digital product and vlog of my daily life.

 <!--
 **Ryushane/Ryushane** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.